iotaledger/iota-wiki/docs/tutorials/cross-chain-nft-marketplace-part-1.md

 ```javascript reference
 https://github.com/iota-community/ISC-Cross-Chain-NFT-Marketplace/blob/main/scripts/deploy_marketplace_shimmer.js
 ```

-This will deploy the NFTMarketplace contract to the ShimmerEVM Testnet and save the contract address to a file. run it by executing:
+You can run this script with the following command:

 ```bash
 npx hardhat run scripts/deploy_marketplace_shimmer.js --network shimmerevm-testnet
 ```

 ### deploy_er721_shimmer.js
+This script will deploy the `MyERC721` contract to the ShimmerEVM Testnet and save the contract's address to a file called `MyERC721.txt`.

 This script will deploy the `MyERC721` contract to the ShimmerEVM Testnet and save the contract's address to a file called `MyERC721.txt`.

 ```javascript reference